hahn-kev/gis/README.md

 ##### Modfy subsitutions

-If a template is modified and a new substitution is required then a bit of coding will need to be done.
-At the time of writing all email, templates are sent from [`Backend/Services/LeaveService.cs`](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs) and you can find the substitutions by searching for `$LEAVE-SUBSTITUTIONS$`
+If a template is modified and a new substitution is required, then a bit of coding will need to be done.
+At the time of writing, all email templates are sent from [`Backend/Services/LeaveService.cs`](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs) and you can find the substitutions by searching for `$LEAVE-SUBSTITUTIONS$`

-Let's look at modifying a leave request email to include the date that the leave request was created.
+Let's look at modifying a `RequestLeaveApproval` template to include the date that the Leave Request was created.

-Take a look at the code [here](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs#L183-L205) lines 183 through 205 should be highlighted.
-This is the `SendRequestApproval` function, here we're making a substitution list and sending it to send grid, specifying that we want to send a `RequestLeaveApproval` template, along with a few other things, like sender email, destination email, and subject.
+Take a look at this [code](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Services/LeaveService.cs#L183-L205);
+lines 183 through 205 should be highlighted.
+This is the `SendRequestApproval` function.
+Here we're making a substitution list and sending it to SendGrid, specifying that we want to send a `RequestLeaveApproval` template, along with a few other things, like sender email, destination email, and subject.

-Taking a look at the substitutions you can see that the start and end date are coming from the `leaveRequest`, like so `leaveRequest.StartDate` or `leaveRequest.EndDate`, and we want to access the Leave Request created date, so let's find where the `StartDate` and `EndDate` are defined and find the name of the created date.
-If we search for a file called `leaveRequest` we should find [this](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs) and at [line 23](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L23) we can see `StartDate` with `EndDate` right below.
-If we look down to [line 38](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L38) we see `CreatedDate`.
-That means back in the `SendRequestApproval` function we can use the created date on the leave request.
-This might look like the following
+Taking a look at the substitutions you can see that the start and end date are coming from the `leaveRequest`, using the `leaveRequest.StartDate` or `leaveRequest.EndDate` properties.
+We want to access the date the Leave Request was created, so let's find where the `StartDate` and `EndDate` are defined, then find the name of the created date.
+If we search for a file called `leaveRequest.cs` we should find [this](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs) and at [line 23](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L23) we can see `StartDate` with `EndDate` right below.
+If we look down to [line 38](https://github.com/hahn-kev/gis/blob/2018.03.30.1/Backend/Entities/LeaveRequest.cs#L38) we see `CreatedDate` property.
+Back in the `SendRequestApproval` function, we can use this property on the leave request.
+This might look like the following:
 ```c#
 {":created", leaveRequest.CreatedDate.ToString("MMM d yyyy")}
 ```

-you'll notice the bit on the end we're calling `.ToString("MMM d yyyy")` this just formats the date into text, [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) you can read up on the supported formats if those need to be modified.
+Note the bit on the end that we're calling `.ToString("MMM d yyyy")`.
+This formats the date into text.
+[Here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) you can read up on the supported formats if those need to be modified.

-Next, you'll want to build the application and update the server with the new version, you should do this before you update the sendGrid template, otherwise, an email might get sent with the substitution not replaced.
+Next, you'll want to build the application and update the server with the new version.
+You should do this before you update the SendGrid template.
+Otherwise, an email might get sent without the substitution being replaced.

-Finally, you'll want to update the template on send grid to use the `:created` substitution to display the created date.
+Finally, you'll want to update the template on SendGrid to use the `:created` substitution to display the created date.

 #### Replace the SendGrid account

-If for some reason you've lost access to the send grid account, you'll need to update the config file on the server to use the new account.
+If for some reason you've lost access to the SendGrid account, you'll need to update the config file on the server to use the new account.

 1. Create a new [SendGrid Account](https://sendgrid.com/)
-2. Create an api key with access to send emails
+2. Create an API key with access to send emails
-3. Update `appsettings.json` `SendGridAPIKey` with api key
+3. Update `appsettings.json` `SendGridAPIKey` with API key
 4. Create template emails ([example](#email-template-example-1)) for
-   * HR Notification
+   * HR notification
    * Request Leave approval
-   * Notify leave request (to let supervisors know of leave when they don't approve it)
+   * Leave Request notification (to let supervisors know of leave when they don't approve it)
-5. Update `appsettings.json` `TemplateSettings` with template id's
+5. Update `appsettings.json` `TemplateSettings` with appropriate template ID's
-6. reboot gis application `sudo service kestrel-gis restart`
+6. Reboot the GIS application `sudo service kestrel-gis restart`

 ### Tech used